DevilXD/aRez/docs/source/enums.rst

 Enums represent "named values" one can encounter when working with the API.

-All enumeration members have a lowercase alias equivalent, with the underscores (if present) replaced with spaces.
+All enum members have a lowercase alias equivalent, with the underscores (if present) replaced with spaces.
 The only members available via attribute access are the main ones listed
 - aliases work only when passing a string into the constructor.